Salary Increase Needed to Justify a Move Calculator

 Why does a cost increase require a larger gross salary increase?

-A cost increase requires a larger gross salary increase because of the impact of taxes, often referred to as 'tax drag.'
-To cover an additional $1 of after-tax expense, you need to earn more than $1 in gross income, as a portion of that gross income will be withheld for taxes (federal, state, and payroll).
-For example, if your effective tax rate is 28%, you need to earn approximately $1.39 in gross salary to cover $1 of net expense.
+Because of taxes.
+To cover an additional $1 of after-tax expense, you need to earn more than $1 in gross income.
+For example, at a 28% effective tax rate, you need approximately $1.39 in gross salary for every $1 of net expense — the extra $0.39 goes to taxes.

-What is an effective tax rate and why use it for this calculation?
+What is an effective tax rate and why use it here?

 An effective tax rate is the average rate at which your total income is taxed, calculated by dividing your total tax paid by your total taxable income.
-It is used for this calculation because it provides a realistic average of your overall tax burden, giving a more accurate estimate of how much gross income you need to earn to cover additional after-tax expenses, rather than using a potentially misleading marginal tax rate.
+It provides a realistic average of your overall tax burden, giving a more accurate estimate than the marginal tax rate for this type of gross-up calculation.

 How can I accurately estimate the total annual cost increase for a move?

-To accurately estimate the total annual cost increase for a move, meticulously research and compare expenses in your current and new locations across all major categories.
-Use online cost-of-living calculators (e.g., Numbeo, Bestplaces), consult local real estate listings for housing, check utility provider websites, and research state and local tax rates.
-Summing the differences in these annual costs will provide a comprehensive estimate of your total annual cost increase, which can easily range from $5,000 to $20,000.
+Research and compare expenses in your current and new locations across all major categories.
+Use online cost-of-living tools (e.g., Numbeo, BestPlaces), consult local real estate listings for housing, check utility provider websites, and research state and local tax rates.
+Typical relocations involve $5,000 to $20,000 in annual cost increases.